zx70/ALTCPM-/README.md

 # ALTCPM-
 A collection of tools, code and binaries pertaining the rare implementations of CP/M systems with the TPA is position different than 0100h (usually 4300h)

 Such configuration was first marketed by Lifeboat Associates to extend their software portfolio capability and run on computers not equipped with a memory mapper.
-Most of those computers could be expanded with a memory mapper (a.k.a. "org 0" or "allram" mode):
+Most of those computers could be expanded with a memory mapper (a.k.a. "org 0" or "allram" mode)

-TRS-80 Model I  (System 80 / Video Genie / PMC-80, etc..)
-    OS:  LifeBoat CP/M 1.4 and FMG CP/M 1.5
-    CPU: Z80
-    BASE: 4200h
-    TPA:  4300h
-Level II ROM and Video RAM locked at 0000h–3FFFh Omikron Mapper and other hardware mods were available to extend the computer to a standard memory model.

-SKS 2500 / Triumph-Adler P2 (also ITT 3030 and HELL DS2069 ?)
-    OS:  CP/M 2.2
-    CPU: 8085
-    BASE: 4200h
-    TPA:  4300h
-Boot ROM and system I/O locked in lower RAM.
-Hardware bank-switching configuratiosn were later introduced.

-Heathkit H8 / H89  (and Zenith Z89)
-    OS:  LifeBoat CP/M 1.43
-    CPU: Z80
-    BASE: 4200h
-    TPA:  4300h
-PAM-8 monitor resident in ROM at 0000h–07FFh and I/O extending to 2000h/4000h (prior to the HA-8-8 mod).

-Sharp PC-3200  (MZ-3200 early release ?)
-    OS:  CP/M 2.2 ?
-    CPU: Z80
-    BASE: 4200h
-    TPA:  4300h
-Special CP/M 2.2 build used on early models lacking the hardware Memory Mapper board.